furkanozendev/furkanozendev/README.md

 - 💻 I'm Addicted to Kotlin, working on Kotlin multi-platform and server-side.

-- 🤔 I'm interested in Software Architecture Patterns.
+- 🤔 I'm interested in Android App Development.

 - 🔭 In love with Space and Physics.